atcha/vue-velocity/README.md

 This project is made with Vuejs, Vue-cli and TailwindCss other packages used :
-- postcss, postcss-import, purgecss(only for production);
+- postcss, postcss-import, purgecss(only for production, usefull to reduce tailwindcss css file size);
 - vue-router ;
 - vuex ;
 - vue-chartjs (and chartjs ofc) ;